-- (a) These Regulations came into force on 1 January 2018. - (b) This Diploma was first offered in 2015.
+- (a) These Regulations came into force on 1 January 2020. - (b) This qualification was first offered in 2021.

-In exceptional circumstances the Dean of Arts (Academic) may approve a personal programme of study which does not conform to these Regulations.
+In exceptional circumstances the Dean of Arts (Academic) may approve a personal programme of study which does not conform to these regulations.

-To qualify for the Postgraduate Diploma in Journalism, a student must pass all the courses specified in the Schedule to these Regulations.
+To qualify for the Graduate Diploma in Journalism, a student must pass courses totalling 120 points, including all courses listed in Schedule C to these regulations.